xumingming/storm-wiki/Clojure-DSL.md

                :p 6)})
 ```

 The maps of spout and bolt specs are maps from the component id to the corresponding spec.
 The component ids must be unique across the maps.
-Just like defining topologies in Java, component ids are used to declare inputs for bolts in the topology.
+Just like defining topologies in Java, component ids are used when declaring inputs for bolts in the topology.

 #### spout-spec